Last updated:

 6. Puma Ultra Ultimate

-Puma may be a distant third to the Nike Mercurial and adidas X, but its Ultra speed boot is up there with those two in terms of meeting, and perhaps even exceeding, expectations from a top-end speed boot.
+Puma may be a distant third to the Nike Mercurial and adidas F50, but its Ultra speed boot is up there with those two in terms of meeting, and perhaps even exceeding, expectations from a top-end speed boot.
 What’s more, the Ultra is competitively priced, costing just a shade under £200, whereas the other two comes in with more or less additional £50.
-As a top-notch speed boot, the fit reminds everyone of the classic Mercurial lines of the past and the synthetic ULTRAWEAVE upper requires very minimal break-in time to be comfortable around the foot.
-The dual-density SPEEDPLATE outsole incorporates an overlay structure on the base plate to add an aggressive snapback.
+Just think of Cody Gakpo and Christian Pulisic about professional players wearing the Ultra.

 7. Puma Future Ultimate

 Thanks to Neymar, the Future Ultimate is part of the discussion about top football boots today.
-Its width and textile upper allows for a cozy fit, which is then secured.
+Its meant to be an agility boot, as opposed to the usual concepts of speed and control boots.
 The richness of the upper material adds that elegant dampened sensation when the player has the ball on his foot.

 Like the Ultra, the Future is more affordable and has a women-specific option.
 The biggest draw for wearing a pair of the Future Z is that it is a unique football boot focused on comfort and lockdown first and foremost.